Our Projects

 Background

-Several years ago, Forest Service’s Pacific Southwest Region and Intermountain Region formed a collaborative group with the Chinese Historical Society of America (San Francisco, CA), the Chinese American Museum (Los Angeles, CA), and others to better engage the APA urban community with their heritage resources on National Forests and surrounding lands within California and western Nevada.
-In 2015, the Forest Service partnered with the Chinese Historical Society of America to develop educational outreach materials (web and hardcopy) that highlights the early contributions of APA pioneers during the 1865 building of the transcontinental railroad and the 1849 gold rush era in the Sierra Nevada Mountains on Forest Service and surrounding lands.
+Several years ago, a collaborative group was formed with the Chinese Historical Society of America (San Francisco, CA), the Chinese American Museum (Los Angeles, CA), and others to better engage the APA urban community with their heritage resources on National Forests and surrounding lands within California and western Nevada.
+In 2015, a partnership with the Chinese Historical Society of America developed educational outreach materials (web and hardcopy) that highlight the early contributions of APA pioneers during the 1865 building of the transcontinental railroad and the 1849 gold rush era in the Sierra Nevada Mountains on Forest Service and surrounding lands.
 A website was launched in June 2017, “Chinese Heritage Sites of the American West” at https://exploreapaheritage.com/

 Examples include Chinese work sites, cabins, merchant shops, railroads, tunnels, mining and timber camps.
 Ultimately, this will serve as a foundation for APA Heritage public programs, such as tours, conferences, school field trips, etc. Through these programs, we will invite the APA community groups, APA youth, media, other government organizations, and members of the commercial organizations (for example, chamber of commerce, tour associations) who may be able to make APA heritage public programs commercially sustainable for years to come.